Crucial role of thermal fluctuations and vertex corrections for the magnetic pseudogap

 We analyzed the evolution of the spectral function with increasing $\lambda_{\rm q}$ at various $\alpha_v = v_F/v_s$ and found self-consistently critical $\lambda^{cr}_{\rm q}$, at which pseudogap behavior at $T=0$ disappears.
 We show the results in Fig.~\ref{fig:gammacr}.
 For generic $\alpha_v = O(1)$, $\lambda^{cr}_{\rm q} = O(1)$, i.e., there is no pseudogap in the strong coupling regime.
 The situation changes when $v_s \ll v_F$, i.e., $\alpha_v$ is large.
 In this limit, we find analytically $\lambda^{cr}_{\rm q} = \mathsf{c}\, \alpha_v$, where $\mathsf{c} \approx (3\sin{\theta}/16)\sqrt{10/3}$.
 Still, at large enough $\xi$, $\lambda_{\rm q}>\lambda^{cr}_{\rm q}$, which implies that near a QCP the one-loop spectral function does not display pseudogap behavior at $T=0$.
 In other words, pseudogap behavior at $T=0$ is {\it not} a precursor to SDW \footnote{ In principle, there may be another possibility to suppress the Landau damping even without requiring $v_s \ll v_F$.
 Namely, if one {\it assumes} that the pseudogap exists and evaluate $\gamma$ using the Green's functions with the pseudogap, one find that $\gamma$ indeed gets reduced.
 We don't know, however, whether such a state can be ever reached by approaching a QCP from the paramagnetic state.}.

-{\it \bf Summary.}~~~ Previous works have found that in a metal, whose ground state is antiferromagnetically ordered with ${\bf Q} = (\pi,\pi)$, thermal magnetic fluctuations give rise to pseudogap behavior in some temperature range above $T_N$, when the spectral function of a hot fermion contains two peaks, separated by roughly the same energy as in the antiferromagnetically ordered state.
+{\it \bf Summary.}~~~ Previous works have found that in a metal, whose ground state is antiferromagnetically ordered with ${\bf Q} = (\pi,\pi)$ thermal magnetic fluctuations give rise to pseudogap behavior in some temperature range above $T_N$, when the spectral function of a hot fermion contains two peaks, separated by roughly the same energy as in the antiferromagnetically ordered state.
 This behavior has been obtained theoretically by departing from free fermions in a paramagnet and evaluating the dressed fermionic Green's function by summing up infinite series of non-crossed and crossed diagrams for the fermionic Green's function.
 The crossed diagrams describe vertex corrections.
 We show that keeping vertex corrections is crucial as the combined contribution from non-crossed diagrams broadens the spectral function of a hot fermion, but keeps its maximum at zero frequency.
 We argue therefore that to capture the physics of a magnetic pseudogap, one has to go beyond self-consistent one-loop theories, like, e.g., Eliashberg theory for superconductivity.
 This result is relevant for the understanding of the observed reduction of superconducting $T_c$ when superconductivity comes out of a pseudogap phase, as within the Eliashberg theory thermal fluctuations do not affect $T_c$.
-We also analyzed potential pseudogap behavior at $T=0$, due to quantum fluctuations, assuming no superconductivity.
-We found that pseudogap may exist at a finite correlation length $\xi$ and may even extend into the strong coupling regime.
-Still, this pseudogap behavior is not the precursor to the ordered state but rather the consequence of the fact that when spin fluctuations are weakly damped propagating massive bosons, the spectral function of a hot fermion is strongly reduced below the threshold set by the bosonic mass.
-We found that sufficiently close to an antiferromagnetic QCP, the spectral function of a hot fermion does not display pseudogap behavior at $T=0$.
-Combining this with the result of our earlier work~\cite{Ye2023} that thermal fluctuations do not give rise to pseudogap behavior when the ground state is not ordered, we conclude that when the ground state is not magnetically ordered, there is no magnetic pseudogap at any $T$.
+We expect that similar results hold for incommensurate spin fluctuations.